 The appointing authority shall give reasonable advance notice of a change in work schedule.
-Upon the recommendation of the Department Head, an alternate work schedule which differs from the standard work schedule of the department may, at the sole discretion of the Chief Administrative Officer, be approved provided that service to the public is not adversely affected.
+An alternate work schedule which differs from the standard work schedule of the department may, at the sole discretion of the appointing authority, be approved provided that service to the public is not adversely affected.